icefallgames/SCICompanion/SCICompanion/Docs/source/Compiler/properties.rst

  Properties
 ================

-Properties are member variables of classes and instances.
+Properties are the member variables of classes and instances.
 They are 16-bit values declared in the properties block.

-Properties are not limited to just integers.
-They can also be declared with strings, saids, local variable addresses, and constant arithmetic expressions.
+Properties are not limited to just integers, they can also be constant arithmetic expressions.
+They can also be declared with strings, saids, local variable addresses.
 In latter cases, the 16-bit address is used.

 Example::

 	(instance {Glowing Gem} of InventoryItem
 		(properties
-			said '~ gem [ AND glowing ] ~'
+			; said will be a pointer to the said string said '~ gem [ AND glowing ] ~'
-			description "You are still carrying the piece of orium" view 242
+			; description will be a point to the string description "You are still carrying the piece of orium" view 242
 			someVarAddr @SomeVar